-FTMO Hidden Rules 2026: What They Don't Tell You on the Sales Page
+FTMO Hidden Rules 2026: 9 Things They Don't Tell You on the Sales Page

 FTMO has built its reputation on transparency, but like every prop firm, there are nuances that aren't prominently displayed on marketing pages.
 Understanding these "hidden" rules can mean the difference between keeping your funded account and losing it to a technicality.